May 12, 2022

 The same year, Skrill also acquired another online payment system – PaySafe – before once again being bought out by CVC Capital Partners in a deal worth an estimated €600.
 This was then followed by a spate of further mergers and acquisitions.

-Due to its reliability and security, Skrill has continued to build a loyal customer base and has gone on to expand its services to include inter-currency monetary transfers as well as supporting cryptocurrency wallets.
+Due to its reliability and security, Skrill has continued to build a loyal customer base and has gone on to expand its services to include inter-currency monetary transfers.

 Today, Skrill has established itself as one of the most trusted payment platforms in the world of e-commerce.
 It has partnered with the English Premier League, AC Milan football club, and PokerStars.
 Thanks to its success and reputation, you’ll find Skrill is accepted by most major online bookmakers.

 Skrill provides a quick, easy and secure way to send funds online – much in the same way that PayPal and Neteller do.
-Each platform has its strengths and weaknesses and it’s not unheard of for users to have wallets with more than one provider.
+Each payment method has its strengths and weaknesses and it’s not unheard of for users to have wallets with more than one provider.
+For example, users of Paysafecard betting sites 2022 can only make deposits using the service, so a second ewallet or account is needed to process withdrawals.
 But what exactly makes Skrill stand out against the competition?

 One of Skill’s strongest features is its comparatively low fees.
 For example, PayPal charges merchants 4.5% to use its platform, whilst Skrill charges just 2.9%.
 Naturally, this is a strong incentive for platforms to offer Skrill and it’s not uncommon to find Skrill betting sites that do not accept PayPal due to the higher merchant fees.